 A furnace pressure switch is a safety device located near the draft inducer motor of a gas forced-air furnace.
-The switch is there to prevent operation of the furnace if correct venting air pressures are not detected.
+The switch is there to prevent the furnace from running unless the correct venting air pressure is present.
 A pressure switch is designed to sense the negative pressure created by the draft inducer motor during the furnace startup and to shut down the furnace ignition if the air pressure is inadequate.

 Draft Inducer and Pressure Switch Operation

 The draft inducer motor is a blower that creates a flow of combustion air through the furnace's heat exchanger(s) to make sure all combustion exhaust byproducts are vented outside the home via the flue vent.
 During combustion, the combustion blower creates an air pressure that is less than atmospheric (negative pressure) between the inlet side of the combustion blower and the inside of the burner box of the furnace.
 The pressure switch, which is normally open (switch is off), senses the drop in pressure and closes to complete the circuit (switch is on).
 The proper degree of negative pressure differential is necessary to maintain furnace operation.
 Without the pressure switch, there is the potential for exhaust gases to fill the living space should the vent pipe get blocked or if certain parts fail.